EberlyODL/chem110/lesson-2.md

 # Week 2

 Recitation begins this week!
-Please attend your assigned time.
+Please attend your assigned time as it was emailed.
+The full schedule is posted to a Canvas announcement.

 ## Action Items
 - Be working through the [Skills Check](https://courses.ed.science.psu.edu/chem110/skills-check.md)